 The vast majority of people who take or view photographs or videos of children do so for entirely innocent, understandable and acceptable reasons.
-Sadly, some people abuse children through taking or using images, so the Schools must ensure they have some safeguards in place.
+Sadly, some people abuse children through taking or using images, so we must ensure that we have some safeguards in place.

-To protect pupils, staff will:
+To protect pupils we will:

-- seek pupil consent for photographs or video images to be taken; - seek parental consent; - only take and use images/films that are appropriate and are considered not to be open to misuse; - ensure pupils are appropriately dressed; - encourage pupils to say if they are worried about any photographs/images that are taken of them.
+- seek their consent for photographs or video images to be taken; - seek parental consent; - ensure pupils are appropriately dressed; and - encourage pupils to tell us if they are worried about any photographs/images that are taken of them.

-Furthermore, when using images for publicity purposes (e.g. on the website or in newspapers or publications), each School will:
+Furthermore, when using images for publicity purposes (e.g. on our website or in newspapers or publications), we will:

-- avoid naming children when possible; - if it is necessary to name children, use first names rather than surnames; - if children are named, avoid using their image; - establish whether the image will be retained for further use, where and for how long; - ensure that images are stored securely and used only by those authorised to do so;
+- avoid naming children when possible; - if it is necessary to name children, use first names rather than surnames; - if children are named, avoid using their image; - establish whether the image will be retained for further use, where and for how long; - ensure that images are stored securely and used only by those authorised to do so.